'Hungry' Haaland driven by World Cup absence

 Last updated on .From the section Man City

-Erling Haaland is using the frustration of being forced to watch the World Cup on TV as motivation to score even more goals in the Premier League this season.
+Erling Haaland is using the frustration of being forced to watch the World Cup on TV as motivation to score more goals in the Premier League this season.

 Haaland took his tally to 20 in 14 games with a double against Leeds at Elland Road for Manchester City.